 One of Italy’s most famous landmarks, and the launchpad for a million quirky and funny photos, the Leaning Tower of Pisa is a marvel which has fascinated people for centuries.
 In fact, it’s likely been around for longer than many people can imagine!

 But what else is there to learn about the Leaning Tower beyond its curious landmark?
-Here are a few interesting facts about the Leaning Tower of Pisa worth learning more about if you’re heading to Italy any time soon.
+Here are 17 interesting facts about the Leaning Tower of Pisa worth learning more about if you’re considering a trip to Italy…

 - Why does the tower lean?
 Believe it or not, it’s due to construction anomalies.
 It’s thought that the ground for the tower was far too soft for its weight and girth, giving it that famous lean.
 However, it’s thought that this issue was only picked up on midway through adding a second tower on top!
 Whoops!

 - However, the famous lean wasn’t a sudden or overnight event.
 In fact, it started sinking over a long period of time.
 After ongoing efforts to try and offset the sinking and lean, it seems that Pisa has just leant into the quirky appeal – pun intended!